RooseJ/University-Course-Management/README.md

 # University-Course-Management
 A University Course Management System.
-Build using Python and connected to a database using XAMPP
+Built using Python and connected to SQL database using XAMPP

 By Roosevelt Eki